 USS Valencia (AKA-81)

-Valencia 51k Valencia (AKA-81) at anchor, date and place unknown.
+Valencia 51k USS Valencia (AKA-81) at anchor, date and place unknown.
 Bruce Coffyn for his father Clarence Frank Coffyn, PHm USS Tyrrell, Courtesy Fred Gast USS Tyrrell

 Valencia 67k SS Garden City working cargo at Bremerhaven, Germany in August 1968.
 Photo by Gerhard Mueller-Debus